 The development of new, mass-market and added-value radio applications is putting increasing pressure on the frequency bands used for meteorological purposes.
 This presents the potential risk of limiting meteorological and other related applications in the future.

 On a more general basis, the utmost importance of radio-frequencies for all Earth Observation activities is also to be stressed.
-WMO in its role of coordinating observations, in particular with regard to global warming and climate change, is also an important Participating Organization of the intergovernmental Group on Earth Observations (GEO)This document reflects the preliminary position of the World Meteorological Organisation (WMO) on the agenda of the World Radiocommunication Conference 2015 (WRC-15) as given in Resolution 807 (WRC-12) “Agenda for the 2015 World Radiocommunication Conference”, subsequently approved by the ITU Council 2012 in its Resolution 1343.
+WMO in its role of coordinating observations, in particular with regard to global warming and climate change, is also an important Participating Organization of the intergovernmental Group on Earth Observations (GEO).

+This document reflects the preliminary position of the World Meteorological Organisation (WMO) on the agenda of the World Radiocommunication Conference 2015 (WRC-15) as given in Resolution 807 (WRC-12) “Agenda for the 2015 World Radiocommunication Conference”, subsequently approved by the ITU Council 2012 in its Resolution 1343.

 2 General comments